September 11, 2020 3 min read

 Found in small quantities, the benefits of natural bioactive compounds cannot be measured in the nutritional value of the plant.
 In aromatherapy, for example, terpenes in essential oils improve mood and reduce stress.

-Some terpenes, including ones found in CBD, can bind to the brain’s receptors and activate neurotransmitters like serotonin and dopamine or modulate metabolic processes.
+Some terpenes, including ones found in Hemp, can bind to the brain’s receptors and activate neurotransmitters like serotonin and dopamine or modulate metabolic processes.

 While the hemp plant has at least 200 different terpenes, researchers have only investigated a few.
 Here is some of what they have discovered to date.